 Sinbad: Legend of the Seven Seas

 I am a total sucker for classical mythology.
 Sinbad is one of my favourite adaptions of Greek gods on screen.
 Probably a close second to Xena: Warrior Princess.
 Sinbad sets up a really interesting premise and world.
 A semi-mythological version of the ancient Mediterranean where gods are real and magic protects the cities along its coast.
+I think this almost sandal-punk version of the ancient world is fascinating, and makes for some severely underappreciated worldbuilding.

 The movie itself is pretty good, and well worth a watch if you are a mythology geek.
 Eris is a lot of fun to watch, and the world is magnificently animated.
 Sadly, Sinbad was a box office flop, probably because they spent so much on the animation budget.
 Luckily for us, we can enjoy that animation over and over.